loktung1211/Software-system/README.md

 3. Directory Proximity Heuristic
 Choose the test file in the closest matching subdirectory (e.g., src/transformers/generation/utils.py → tests/generation/test_utils.py).
 This reflects naming conventions and structural alignment.

-- By selecting Commit Co-occurrence Frequency and Directory Proximity Heuristic, Commit-based match: tests/generation/test_utils.py Path-based match: /content/transformers/conftest.py
+- By selecting Commit Co-occurrence Frequency and Directory Proximity Heuristic:

+Commit-based match: tests/generation/test_utils.py
+Path-based match: /content/transformers/conftest.py

-AI declaration:
+- AI declaration:

 GenAI was used as a development partner, technical assistant, and learning assistant throughout the preparation of this assignment, with the following being the prompts: